dan2labs/term-ai/README.md

-# Term-AI: AI-Powered Terminal Command Generator
+ChatGPT Powered Terminal Command Generator

 A lightweight command-line tool that uses AI to generate shell commands from natural language requests.